jennguyen1/nhuyhoa/_posts/2015-10-30-Split-Apply-Combine.md

 </div>

 ### do and unnest
-Sometimes `summarise()` and `mutate()` just isn't enough.
-Luckily, there is a function `do()` that is perfect for these scenarios.
+`do()` is versatile because it can handle a variety of different output types.

-In our data set we have unique student-teacher linkages for each unique subject and grade combination.
-However, when we ignore subject and grade, we may have duplicated linkages.
+In the example data set, there are unique student-teacher linkages for each unique subject and grade combination.
+However ignoring subject and grade, there may be  duplicated linkages.

 {% highlight text %}
 ## [1] 28
 {% endhighlight %}

-Ignoring the subject and grade, we want to remove the the linkage with the smallest weight.
+Ignoring the subject and grade, remove the the linkage with the smallest weight.

 {% highlight r %}